Skip to content

 How regular advice sessions keep you on track, even in irregular circumstances.

-On December 7th, the Bank of Canada announced yet another interest rate hike in its ongoing fight to tame the rate of inflation, with an increase of 0.5%.
-With grocery and gas prices also on the rise, and holiday spending already underway, many Canadians are wondering how to stay on track.
+With grocery and gas prices on the rise, many Canadians are wondering how to stay on track.
 Here’s the good news: your advisors are on standby to help.
 Whether you’re struggling to keep a little leftover each month, or you’re just trying to make ends meet, the easiest way to find answers to your biggest financial questions is to ask an advisor.
-No matter where you are on your financial journey, there are 3 major benefits to proactively talking to your advisor about your mortgage, sooner rather than later.
+No matter where you are on your financial journey, there are 3 major benefits to proactively talking to your advisor, sooner rather than later.

 Peace of mind knowing where you stand.